k2-fsa/sherpa/triton/trt/README.md

 ```

 The generated TRT model will be saved into `$model_dir/encoder.trt`.
 We also give an example of `model_repo` of TRT model.
-You can follow the same procedure as discribe [here](https://github.com/k2-fsa/sherpa/tree/master/triton#deploy-on-triton-inference-server) to deploy the pipeline using triton.
+You can follow the same procedure as described [here](https://github.com/k2-fsa/sherpa/tree/master/triton#deploy-on-triton-inference-server) to deploy the pipeline using triton.

 ## Benchmark for Conformer TRT encoder vs ONNX